pph-collective/provident-app/README.md

 * `title`: The title of the form (will display to the end user)
 * `type`: The type of the form which can be either `user` or `organization`
-* `release_date`: The date the form will become available to end users
 * `questions`: An object specifying the fields and logic (all below sections refer to questions)

 A sample JSON: